-So, why not just use a PO Box address to receive all your mails?
+So, why not just use a PO Box address to receive all your mail?
 Sometimes, your business may receive more mail than a regular box from USPS can handle.
 So, you’ll need to be on your toes to ensure your mail doesn’t overfill or risk having the excess set aside by USPS.

 Furthermore, you may require more than just a box with a key.
 Perhaps you need something you can use as a physical business address for your company.